Sports have a major impact on The Bend’s economy.

 Hockey tilts don’t get more historic than this Original Six matchup between the Chicago Blackhawks and Boston Bruins, set for New Year’s Day at Notre Dame Stadium.
 Outdoor games are a staple in the NHL these days, but they’ve never visited such a historic college football stadium.
 On top of this game, the Notre Dame hockey team will host rival Michigan on Jan.
 5 in the same venue.

 All eyes in the golf world will turn to Warren Golf Course at Notre Dame form June 24-30 as the 40th U.S. Senior Open is played.
 It’ll be the first time a United States Golf Association event is played on a college campus.
 The field of 150-plus participants will include some of golf’s legends.
 Well over 100,000 fans are expected.

 Two of the world’s biggest soccer clubs — Liverpool and Borussia Dortmund — meet in The Bend on July 19 for a preseason friendly.
 Liverpool, which plays in England’s Premier League, is hosting the match at Notre Dame Stadium, one of the most historic sports venues in the United States.
 Borussia Dortmund is one of the top clubs in Germany’s Bundesliga and is home to United States soccer star Christian Pulisic.

 America’s Youth on Parade

-Heading into its 74th year, this weeklong baton twirling event (July 23-27) held at the University of Notre Dame is a staple in our community.
+Celebrating its 50th year in South Bend, this weeklong baton twirling event (July 23-27) held at the University of Notre Dame is a staple in our community.
 Participants range in age from 4-years old to college.
 Over 8,000 people attend, resulting in about 3,000 hotel room nights.